SHARITHA2002/JavaDSA/BinarySearch-InterviewQuestions.md

  **Idea💡**
  - There will be no target, so we have to check with the adjacents based on certain conditions
  - 1st condition would be, if arr[mid]>arr[mid+1]: we are in the descending part Hence , end=mid;
- - Or else we are in the descending part , then start=mid+1;
+ - Or else we are in the descending part, then start=mid+1;
  - The loop will iterate until a single element, hence when the start & end are at the same position, the return any one of them [start/end]

  **Code👩🏻‍💻**